alanng10/StandInfoTech/Docue/a.md

 System Windows program has program frame.

+The program frame is full screen.

 The program shown console by default in program frame.

 The program shown zero to multi view frame in program frame.

+The view frame is full screen.

 Windows shown System Windows program list view frame list in Running Apps screen.